aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 ## Shading Model

-The implementation uses a Cook-Torrance microfacet BRDF with the GGX distribution — the same shading model employed by Unreal Engine 4 (Karis, 2013) and most contemporary PBR pipelines.
-The model handles both rough diffuse and sharp metallic reflections within a single framework.
+I went with a Cook-Torrance microfacet BRDF using the GGX distribution — the same shading model behind Unreal Engine 4 (Karis, 2013) and most modern PBR pipelines.
+It handles everything from rough diffuse to sharp metallic reflections in one framework.

 **Normal distribution function.** The GGX (Trowbridge-Reitz) distribution defines the microfacet orientation probability: